marnelfr/back-to-laravel/README.md

 ## Learning Laravel

 ### Adding constraints to our route parameters
-We can add constraints to our route parameters using `where` or `whereAlpha` or other things like that:
+We can add constraints to our route parameters using `whereNumber`, `whereAlpha`,... or use custom regular expressions with ``where``:
 ````injectablephp

 Route::get('/posts/{slug}', function ($slug) {